sharpest-minds/hiring-tips/README.md

 6. Another place to find ML jobs is the [Comet ML newsletter](https://www.getrevue.co/profile/mljobs?utm_campaign=Issue&utm_content=forwarded&utm_medium=email&utm_source=ML+Jobs+Newsletter).
 We highly recommend subscribing: you'll get a list of ML jobs delivered to your inbox every two weeks.

-6. A third tool you can use to apply online is [TalentWorks](https://talent.works/automate-your-job-search).
-This is an automated job search service that costs $5-10 a week.
-If you use TalentWorks, please let us know how it went for you.
-If enough people use it and like it, we'll try to get a bulk deal with them to save you money.

 7. If the hiring manager whose group / company you're trying to join has a Twitter account, follow it.
 If they have a blog, read it.
 Same goes for engineers in the group / company you're trying to join.

 8. Don't use Yahoo or Hotmail as your email account when applying to jobs.
 Instead, you should either (1) Use gmail, **but only if** your email address is something like firstname.lastname@gmail.com; or (2) buy your own domain name and set up a mailserver on it.
 For example, if your name is John Q. Smith, your email should be john@jqsmith.com, john@johnqsmith.com or something like that.
 Owning your own domain is much better than using gmail.